oooholdings/nova-password-generator/readme.md

 ### Prefix and Suffixes

 Want to customize the password a bit?
-You can use the `prefix()` and `suffix()` or `postfix()` methods to add a custom string to the beginning or end of a password.
+You can use the `prefix()` and/or `suffix()` methods to add a custom string to the beginning or end of a password.
 If you use the `totalLength()` method as well you will ensure the length of the password respects your prefix and/or suffix.

 ```php
 // in app/Nova/[Resource].php